Do I Need Home-Based Business Insurance Coverage?

 - Web design

-Do you run a home daycare?
-Limited home business coverage provides protection for your pint-sized business, but if you’re watching over pint-sized people, you’ll want to connect with an American Family agent to discuss home day care coverage.
+Limited home business coverage provides protection for your pint-sized business, but if you’re watching over pint-sized people, you’ll want to connect with your agent to discuss home day care coverage.

-Home-based business insurance is for homeowners who run a small business from their home.
+Home-based business insurance is for homeowners who run a small business directly from where they live.
 While this coverage is great to have, you’ll need to determine if your small business is sufficiently covered by limited home business coverage or if you’ll need a more extensive commercial insurance policy.

 What’s the difference?
 Consider the property coverage limit of $15,000.
 Would this be enough to cover all of your business property — including the items you sell, and the tools and materials you use to make them — in the event of a loss?
-If not and your total property value surpasses the limited home business coverage limit, a commercial policy is in your best interest.
+If not, and your total property value surpasses the limited home business coverage limit, a commercial policy is a better alternative.

 A commercial policy provides broader liability coverage as well, including coverage for liability arising out of any products you make or sell.
-Here’s some more info about why your business needs insurance that will better help you determine which type of coverage you need.
+Here’s some more info about why your business needs insurance — and that will help you to better determine which type of coverage works best for you.

 This coverage is not available in MN at this time.